mk-fg/reliable-discord-client-irc-daemon/README.rst

   and limited use-case.

-- Custom ad-hoc implementation of both discord and irc, not benefitting from any kind of exposure and testing on pypi and such.
+- Custom ad-hoc implementation of both discord and irc, not benefitting from any kind of exposure and testing on pypi and such wrt bugs and corner-cases.

-  Though mostly due to both having rather trivial text-based protocols, simplier than module APIs and with no extra crap in the middle.

 - No idea if even allowed by Discord ToS - see WARNING section above for more details.